Splatterhouse: Plot

 Two students at the local university, Rick Taylor and Jennifer Willis, take refuge from a storm in West Mansion, a local landmark known as "Splatterhouse", for the rumors of hideous experiments purportedly conducted there by Dr. West, a renowned and missing parapsychologist.
 As they enter the mansion and the door shuts behind them, Jennifer screams.

-Rick awakens in a dungeon under the mansion having been resurrected thanks to the influence of the "Terror Mask", or in some versions, the "Hell Mask", a Mayan sacrificial artifact from West's house which is capable of sentient thought.
+Rick awakens in a dungeon under the mansion having been resurrected thanks to the influence of the "Hell Mask", a Mayan sacrificial artifact from West's house which is capable of sentient thought.
 The mask attaches itself to Rick, fusing with his body and transforming him into a monster with superhuman strength.
 With the mask's encouragement, Rick goes on a rampage through the dungeon and the mansion grounds, killing hordes of monsters.

 Inside the mansion, Rick finds Jennifer, prone on a couch and surrounded by a throng of creatures that retreat upon his arrival.
 After their departure, Jennifer transforms into a slightly taller, fanged monster that attempts to kill Rick while begging him for help.
 Rick is forced to kill Jennifer, who transforms back to normal and thanks him before she dies.
 Infuriated, Rick tracks the remaining monsters to a giant, bloody hole in the mansion's floor.

 Upon entering it, Rick discovers that the mansion itself is alive.
 He follows a bloody hallway to the house's "womb", which produces fetus-like monsters that attack him.
 Rick destroys the womb, which causes the house to burst into flames as it "dies".

 Escaping the burning mansion, Rick comes across a grave marker.
 The Terror Mask releases energy into the grave, reviving a giant monster named "Hell Chaos" that claws its way up from the earth and attempts to kill Rick.
 Rick destroys the creature, which unleashes a tormented ghost that dissipates into a series of bright lights.
 As the lights vanish, the mask shatters, turning Rick back to normal, and he flees as the house burns to the ground and the credits roll.
 However, after he leaves and the credits end, the Terror Mask reassembles itself and laughs evilly for several seconds as the word "END" appears in the bottom right corner of the screen.

 Ports

 Home versions of Splatterhouse were released on the TurboGrafx-16, FM Towns Marty and PC.
-In addition to loss of graphical detail and removal of some sounds (standard for a port to less powerful hardware), the following edits were made to both the Japanese PC-Engine and North American TurboGrafx-16 versions of the game:
+In addition to loss of graphical detail and removal of some sounds (standard for a port to less powerful hardware), the following edits were made to both the Japanese PC Engine and North American TurboGrafx-16 versions of the game: